-Step 1: Make sure you have brand alignment.
+Step 1: To better screen potential clients, make sure you have internal brand alignment.

-Step 2: Create an intake form that gives you the information you need.
+Step 2: Create an intake form that gives you the information about potential clients that you need.

 I cannot express the importance of a quality lead form that gives you the information you need enough.
 It’s mission critical.
 And yet, most people treat it as an afterthought at best.

-You may need to ask how large a business is, the person’s role in the company, what their budget is, etc. It’s a fine line between getting the right info and scaring people off, but it’s crucial I do figure that if people can’t be bothered to provide complete information, it’s better that they don’t inquire, as it’s likely they’re just not ready yet—and that’s fine!
+If your audience is business to business (B2B), you may need to ask how large a business is, the person’s role in the company, what their budget is, etc. If you’re a business to consumer (B2C) business, you’ll want to ask questions about their goals, for example.
+It’s a fine line between getting the right info and scaring people off, but it’s crucial to figure that if people can’t be bothered to provide complete information, it’s better that they don’t inquire, as it’s likely they’re just not ready yet—and that’s fine!

 Before a prospect reaches out, do your very best to help people understand what it’s like to work with you.
-Folks come to consultants and professional services provides with a set of expectations and you’re not doing either of you any good to hide what it’s like to work with you!
+Folks come to consultants, therapists, designers, and other professional services providers with a set of expectations and you’re not doing either of you any good to hide what it’s like to work with you!

 Once someone has reached out and you feel that they may be a good potential client, it’s time for you to get to know each other.
 This should tell both parties if it’s a match—remember, this isn’t about selling, it’s about ensuring every client story is a success story for you both!

-Step 4: Make sure your discovery calls are as much about fit as output.
+Step 4: Make sure your discovery calls with potential clients are as much about fit as output.

 Too many people focus discovery calls on the work output.
 For designers, it’s often “do you like sliders on the homepage” or “what is your style”?
 This noise can wait!
-What you need to focus on is,
+What you need to focus on are questions such as,

 - “What will our work together allow you to do?”